WillPower3309/swayfx/README.md

 We would also like to thank the talented artists in our community for contibuting the visual assets that give this project charm:
 + pkdesuwu and honchokomodo for creating the swayfx mascot: https://twitter.com/pkdesuwu/status/1664517033017368576
-+ spooky_skeleton for the swayfx logo, and basil.cafe for making some fine adjustments to it
++ spooky_skeleton for the swayfx logo, and [Basil](https://basil.cafe) for making some fine adjustments to it

 Lastly, we would like to thank you, the community, for enjoying and using window manager that we have spent so much time maintaining.